Skip to main content

 Type system

-Surveyor includes a comprehensive type system for representing PHP types.
+Surveyor has a rich type system that structures PHP types.

 use Laravel\Surveyor\Types\Type;